Dr-Ake/Rimworld-Lantern-Core-Mod/Docs/HowTo_CreateLanterns.md

 </li>
 ```

-Most add‑ons should prefer listing abilities directly on the ring extension.
+Most add-ons should prefer listing abilities directly on the ring extension.

 ---